stephenmcd/mezzanine/docs/caching-strategy.rst

-the request is marked as requiring a cache update, which is handled by ``mezzanine.core.middleware.UpdateCacheMiddleware``, which in turn should appear at the start of ``MIDDLEWARE_CLASSES`` and therefore activated at the end of the response phase.
+the request is marked as requiring a cache update, which is handled by ``mezzanine.core.middleware.UpdateCacheMiddleware``, which in turn should appear at the start of ``MIDDLEWARE_CLASSES`` and therefore be activated at the end of the response phase.

 Mezzanine's cache middleware differs from its Django counterpart in a few subtle yet significant ways: